kwasniew/hyperbook/manuscript/ch7.md

     />
     <label for="liveUpdate">Live Update</label>
 ```
-The checkbox reflects ```liveUpdate``` status.
+This checkbox reflects the ```liveUpdate``` status.
 Every time the checkbox changes it toggles the status.
 Label for the input field conveniently allows for clicking **Live Update** text to change the settings.

 Control your subscription based on the ```liveUpdate``` status.